From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Introduction

-Considering the aforementioned limitations, we propose \textbf{EviPath}, an \textbf{Evi}dence-anchored reasoning \textbf{path} synthesis framework based on \textbf{\textit{abductive reasoning}}. \textbf{EviPath} proceeds in three stages that align with the Planner-Executor architecture~\citep{Search-o1} of RAG agents: Firstly, the \textit{(i) Abductive Subtask Planning} stage applies abductive reasoning on the final answer and supporting evidence to reverse-engineer an optimal, dependency-aware reasoning plan, and then simulates the agent's iterative execution process to generate thoughts and retrieval queries that form the planner's reasoning path.
-Secondly, the \textbf{\textit{(ii) Faithful Sub-question Answering}} stage operates in a simulated environment to bypass retrieval errors, where it identifies the exact evidence for each sub-question to synthesize grounded thoughts and derive an intermediate answer.
-Finally, the \textbf{\textit{(iii) Conversational Fine-tuning}} stage packages the complete reasoning paths from previous steps into a user-assistant dialogue format for supervised fine-tuning~(SFT).
-Extensive experiments on widely used QA benchmarks show that an 8B-RAG agent fine-tuned with EviPath trajectories significantly outperforms state-of-the-art baselines, achieving \textbf{a double-digit absolute EM gain of 14.7\%}.
-Our contributions can be summarized in the following four aspects: \begin{itemize}[leftmargin=*] \item We are the first to formulate the synthesis of reasoning paths for RAG agents as an \textbf{\textit{abductive reasoning problem}}.
-This novel perspective provides a structured approach for generating interactive, goal-oriented reasoning trajectories. \item Building on this formulation, we propose \textbf{EviPath}: a novel framework that synthesizes reasoning paths to solve the dual challenges of data scarcity and reliance on complex reinforcement learning, \textbf{\textit{establishing a data-centric paradigm for RAG agent development}}. \item We construct \textbf{265k} golden reasoning paths from multi-hop QA benchmarks, specifically designed to enhance agentic skills like high-level planning, retriever use, and context-aware reasoning. \item We conduct extensive experiments on three widely used multi-hop QA datasets.
-The results show that RAG agents trained on EviPath-synthesized data significantly and consistently outperform all state-of-the-art retrieval-augmented generation agents. \end{itemize}
+To address the aforementioned limitations, we propose \textbf{EviPath}, an \textbf{Evi}dence-anchored reasoning \textbf{path} synthesis framework based on \textbf{\textit{abductive reasoning}}.
+Formally, abductive reasoning infers a plausible explanatory hypothesis from which the observations can be derived from the premise~\citep{bai-etal-2024-advancing}.
+In our setting, we view the question-answer pair as the \textit{observation} and the supporting evidence as the \textit{premise}, then ``reverse-engineer'' the reasoning trajectory without the need for blind exploration.
+Crucially, this approach bypasses the ``cold start'' problem by deriving the process from the result, rather than demanding the model to discover solutions from scratch.
+EviPath synthesizes these interactive trajectories via a three-stage pipeline following the Planner-Executor architecture~\citep{Search-o1}.
+Firstly, \textbf{\textit{(i) Abductive Subtask Planning}} uses supporting evidence to construct a dependency-aware reasoning plan, and then simulates iterative agent execution to generate planner-side thoughts and retrieval queries.
+Secondly, to mitigate the lack of agent--environment interaction in standard CoT trajectories synthesis frameworks, the \textbf{\textit{(ii) Faithful Sub-question Answering}} stage constructs a ``proxy environment'' with the provided supporting facts.
+It then grounds each sub-question with corresponding evidence, synthesizes reasoning thoughts and derives intermediate answers.
+Finally, the \textbf{\textit{(iii) Conversational Fine-tuning}} stage packages the complete reasoning paths into a user-assistant dialogue format for supervised fine-tuning~(SFT).
+This offline, data-centric paradigm serves as a highly cost-effective alternative to RL, providing dense supervision without the need for expensive repeated sampling.
+Extensive experiments show that an 8B-parameter agent trained on our synthetic corpus achieves \textbf{a double-digit absolute Exact Match gain of 14.7\%}, significantly outperforming state-of-the-art baselines.
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We are the first to formulate the synthesis of reasoning paths for RAG agents as an \textbf{\textit{abductive reasoning problem}}.
+This shifts the prevailing paradigm from ``\textit{forward trial-and-error}'' to ``\textit{reverse-engineering}'', providing a structured approach to generated reasoning trajectories without rely heavily on the intrinsic reasoning capabilities of base LLMs. \item We propose \textbf{EviPath}, a \textbf{\textit{data-centric}} framework for RAG agent development.
+It solves the dual challenges of data scarcity and the reliance of expensive online RL, empowering smaller models (e.g., 1-8B) to acquire complex agentic capabilities via offline SFT. \item We construct \textbf{265k} golden reasoning trajectories.
+This scalable corpus is specifically designed to enhance agentic skills, such as high-level planning, retriever utilization, and context-aware reasoning for LLM post-training, serving as a high-quality asset for the community. \item We conduct extensive experiments on three widely used multi-hop QA datasets.
+The results show that RAG agents trained on EviPath-synthesized data significantly and consistently outperform all baselines, proving that synthetic data construction is a superior alternative to complex algorithmic engineering. \end{itemize}